A1eNaz/Xenia-Settings/README.md

 Some games don't have a 60/Unlocked FPS Patch.
 - Either wait for a patch or use [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) with this [config](https://github.com/joever2022/test/blob/main/LS%20Config.png) as an alternative for games that speedup with VSync. (costs 7 dollars tho.)

-How do i use Mouse & Keyboard for Xenia?
-- From this [link](https://github.com/marinesciencedude/xenia-canary-mousehook) but only a few games have Mouse Support.
-You can make your own Keybinds with this method in the bindings.ini file:<br>
-[Media ID - Game Name]<br>
-Keybind = Controller Bind<br>
-[eg. W = LS-Up]

 Are there achievements for Xenia?
 - Kinda but it's merely cosmetic, it will be a full feature with progress tracking in the future.
 This is how you enable it:<br>